Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 3. Next time I design something, I will: Start by listing my assumptions and then explicitly test them against reality.
 I'll also watch the people who will actually use my design for at least a day before I finalise the idea.
 That taught me more than any research.

 That learner has grown metacognitively.
-She's identified a thinking pattern (assuming complexity when simplicity works), recognised her bias (testing assumptions), and articulated a concrete habit (observe the user first).
+She has spotted a thinking pattern (assuming complexity when simplicity works), recognised her bias (testing assumptions), and named a clear habit (observe the user first).
 That learning transfers.
-She's not just a better filter designer; she's becoming a more reflective designer.
+She is not just a better filter designer; she is becoming a more reflective designer.

 Five Classroom Moves That Make Metacognition Stick

 Metacognitive teaching is a skill.
 Learners don't automatically reflect deeply.
-Here are five concrete moves that make the thinking visible and internalised:
+Here are concrete moves that make thinking visible and internalised.
+Use this as a starting point for professional discussion.
+Identify the learner's current need and record evidence from several lessons.
+Then agree on the next classroom adjustment with the SENCO or family.

 2. Timing matters more than length.
 A two-minute Monitoring Prompt completed immediately after testing is more powerful than a ten-minute reflection one week later.
 Learners' thinking is vivid and specific when they've just struggled.
 Wait too long and the details fade.
 Integrate metacognitive prompts into the project rhythm, not as add-ons at the end.

 3. Pair scaffolds with peer feedback.
-After a learner completes a Monitoring Prompt, they read it aloud to a peer, who asks: "Is that solving the brief, or are you drifting?"
-Peer challenge forces clarity.
-Learners revise their Monitoring Prompts when a peer questions them.
-That revision is where deep thinking happens.
+Treat monitoring as social metacognition, not private diary work.
+After a learner completes a Monitoring Prompt, they read it to a peer, who asks: "Is that solving the brief, or are you drifting?"
+The learner must repeat the feedback, accept or challenge it with evidence, and revise the prompt.
+That sequence makes peer challenge part of design reasoning rather than a comment at the end.

 4. Use "yet" language.
 When a learner says "I can't test for bacteria in the water," avoid fixing the problem.
 Say instead: "You can't test for bacteria yet.
 What would it take to test for bacteria?
 What's the next step?"
 This frames constraints as solvable puzzles, not dead ends.
 Learners then begin asking metacognitive questions: "What resources would I need?
 Who could help me?"